Reserves Administration Business Continuity Guide

 Depository institutions hold reserve balances in their accounts at Federal Reserve Banks, and the Federal Reserve can influence the economy through the market for those balances.
 The Federal Reserve provides access to information on reserve balances and the amount of interest earned on those balances via the Reserves Central — Reserve Account Administration application, which is available via the FedLine Web® Solution.

 It is important to identify and prepare key personnel (including alternates) who can access reserves administration information during an outage.
 Key personnel should be equipped with the necessary procedures and technology (e.g., computer, token and software) to allow them to work from an alternate location.

 An institution has the option to delegate a specific individual as a contingency contact person.
 This can be done by providing the person's name, telephone number and email address,to the appropriate district contact provided in the Federal Reserve Reporting and Reserves Business Continuity Contacts section.

 During a Reserves Administration Business Disruption — What to Expect

 A Federal Reserve disruption may cause the FedLine Web Solution to be inaccessible or the information obtained via these applications may be inaccurate.
 However, the Federal Reserve Bank has developed an extensive back-up and recovery process that should allow, under most circumstances, for operations to resume within a relatively short period of time (within 24 hours or less).

-To reestablish access to FedLine, an EUAC should contact the CCC at (888) 333- 7010, option 1.
-Once connected, the CCC staff will assess each institution's unique need and provide an appropriate solution to reestablish access.
-If you are unfamiliar with your depository institution's EUACs, please contact the CCC for assistance in identifying the appropriate individuals.
+To reestablish access to FedLine, an EUAC should contact the Support Center at (888) 333- 7010, option 1.
+Once connected, the Support Center staff will assess each institution's unique need and provide an appropriate solution to reestablish access.
+If you are unfamiliar with your depository institution's EUACs, please contact the Support Center for assistance in identifying the appropriate contacts.